ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 Modules must output valid JSON only.
 Follow these guidelines for creating correct, useful module output:

+* Module return data must be encoded as strict UTF-8.
+Modules that cannot return UTF-8 encoded data should return the data encoded by something such as base64.
+Optionally modules can make the determination if they can encode as UTF-8 and utilize ``errors='replace'`` to replace non UTF-8 characters making the return values lossy.
 * Make your top-level return type a hash (dictionary).
 * Nest complex return values within the top-level hash.
 * Incorporate any lists or simple scalar values within the top-level return hash.